Brian Whitney, therapist. A middle-aged man with gray hair and blue eyes wearing a white dress shirt against a light-colored plain background.

 I’m a Denver-based therapist focused primarily on individual adult outpatient therapy.
 I began in the early 1990s as a psych tech, working with acutely disturbed children in acute psychiatric hospitalization. moved quickly from child work into adult treatment settings, and have spent most of my career doing one-to-one therapy with adults.

 I was first licensed in 1997.
 I earned my Master’s degree at the University of Arkansas at Little Rock, with clinical training through placements including the state hospital, the VA, and BridgeWay.
-Early in my career I received unusually close supervision and intensive training, several hours weekly, with a full 33 therapy hours/week, and I’ve continued ongoing education and consultation throughout my practice, most of it in iindividual adult counseling.
+Early in my career I received uncommonly close supervision and intensive training, several hours weekly, with a full 33 therapy hours/week every week, for years, and I’ve continued ongoing education and consultation throughout my practice, most of it in individual adult counseling.

 Today my work is straightforward: I offer a calm, direct, collaborative therapy process for adults who want real traction—whether that means working through long-standing patterns or focusing on a specific problem and building a plan.

 About me: I try to practice what I preach, emphasis on try.
 I do believe in simple things.
 A daily walk with my old dogs, at sunup or sundown, is my daily centering.
 Putting healthy routines in place.
+Repair to connections lost or under stress.
 My wife and I try to stay connected to friends, family and stay open to new things, as life and time allow.

 Who I work with: